 • Add nuts.
 If you prefer a cranberry sauce with a little bit of crunch, try mixing in toasted or candied pecans or walnuts.

-• Change citrus: you can make this recipe with lemons instead of oranges.
+• Change the citrus.
+You can make this recipe with lemons instead of oranges.
 I recommend diluting the lemon juice with some water so it’s less sour, but you could also keep the lemon juice full strength and play with the amount of sugar to compensate.

 Homemade cranberry sauce in a white bowl with a gold spoon sticking out.